-"Slayer, what's in that pretty head of yours?
+"Slayer, what's going on in that pretty head of yours?
 If you and I show up in LA together, there'll be a second apocalypse caused by Angelus."

 He shrugged, not caring what his grand-sire thought.
 Spike's phone rang before he even finished his cigarette.

 "Not now Lorne.
-I'm not sure that I can handle one more person telling me that we need Angelus to find out about the Beast."
-He sighed, raking his hands through his hair.
+I'm not sure I can handle one more person telling me that we need Angelus to find out about the Beast," he sighed, raking his hands through his hair.

 "Don't yell at me, Angel.
 We've won against odds this bad before.
 For your information, I only met Ice when I was in Vegas where she saved my life and your Shanshu by the way.
 She told me to call her if I needed help, but I didn't want to if I didn't have to.
 So, excuse me if I tried to protect a friend from the weird that is our life."

-The sarcasm that dripped from Lorne's voice shocked not only Angel, but the rest of the AI team who came to see what the yelling was about.
+The sarcasm dripping from Lorne's voice shocked not only Angel, but the rest of the AI team who came to see what the yelling was about.

 "What's going on?"
 Fred asked, as she looked from Angel to Lorne in confusion.